 Do This in Remembrance of Me

-A Sermon on Acts 2:41-42
+A Sermon on Acts 2:41-42Read more

-What is the Church’s message?
-Some say it is to forget the past; we must decide what the church is today.
-Dr. Martyn Lloyd-Jones argues, instead, that we must go back to the past, to the only authoritative source we have: the Bible.
-Specifically, the book of the Acts of the Apostles.
-Referencing Acts 2:41–42, Dr. Lloyd-Jones notes that all humanity’s trouble arises because man is ignorant of God.
-To understand the modern world, it is this: the wrath of God is revealed among men against ungodliness.
-We are not only sinful but helpless, and cannot save ourselves.
-The Church declares and demonstrates, particularly in the Communion service, that God has done it all for us.
-There are three reasons the Early Church practiced Communion: first and ultimately, because Jesus commanded them in order to preserve doctrine.
+What is the church’s message?
+Some say it is to forget the past and that it must decide what the church is today.
+Dr. Martyn Lloyd-Jones argues that instead it must go back to the past and to the only authoritative source: the Bible, specifically the Acts of the Apostles.
+Referencing Acts 2:41–42 in this sermon titled “Do This in Remembrance of Me,” Dr. Lloyd-Jones notes that all humanity’s trouble arise because they are ignorant of God.
+To understand the modern world, it is this: the wrath of God is revealed against ungodliness.
+They are not only sinful but helpless and cannot save themselves.
+The church declares and demonstrates that God has done it all, and this can be seen particularly in the Communion service.
+There are three reasons the early church practiced Communion: first and ultimately, because Jesus commanded them in order to preserve doctrine.
 Secondly, Jesus instituted it to preserve the unity of the Spirit and the bond of peace.
-Finally, He established it to remember Him, and all that He represented.
-This is the great message of the Christian church: Jesus of Nazareth is the Son of God, sent into the world to save mankind from the predicament we are in.
-This is what the Early Church and the Christian church have been looking back to ever since.
+Finally, He established it to remember Him and all that He represented.
+This is the great message of the Christian church: Jesus of Nazareth is the Son of God, sent into the world to save humanity.
+This is what the early church and the Christian church have been looking back to ever since.

 Additional Scripture Translations

 Acts 2:41-42, New American Standard Bible

 41So then, those who had received his word were baptized; and that day there were added about three thousand souls.
 42They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.